The Heat Network Regulations have changed – here’s our guide to compliance

 There are three building classes: Viable, Open and Exempt.
 The definitions of these are lengthy and can be found on p.32 of the government guide, but:

-- If your building is classed as Viable: customer meters are always mandatory.
+- If your building is classed as Viable: final customer meters are always mandatory.

-- If your building is classed as Open: metering devices may be required.
+- If your building is classed as Open: final customer metering devices may be required.
 You need to carry out an assessment to determine whether it would be technically feasible and cost-effective.

 Actions required – and deadlines

-The 2020 update brings with it some actions and deadlines for heat suppliers:
+The 2020 update stipulated new deadlines for heat suppliers as follows:

 By 27th November 2021